aug2uag/PillBox/README.md

 The Pillbox API identifies unknown pills based on how they look, their ingredients, and a few other criteria.
-It also answers questions like “What pills contain acetaminophen?” .
+It also answers questions like “What pills contain acetominophen?” .

 PillBox is an iOS application with the Pillbox API implementation in CocoaTouch.
 Version 1.0 features will include:
 - User search for pill manufacturer